mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Instrument Training.**_ You gain a Musical Instrument of your choice, and you have Proficiency with it.
 Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.

-_**Spellcasting Focus.**_ You can use a Musical Instrument as a Spellcasting Focus for your Bard spells.
+_**Spellcasting Focus.**_ You can use a Musical Instrument as a Spellcasting Focus for your Rhythmancy spells.

 #### Level 7: Diagetic Surge

 You draw energy from the music that churns through your veins.
-When you expend a use of your Second Wind or a Superiority Die, in addition to its normal effects, you regain all expended spell slots from your Reveler Spellcasting feature.
+When you expend a use of your Second Wind or a Superiority Die, in addition to its normal effects, you regain all expended spell slots from your Reveler Rhythmancy feature.

 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it when you use your Action Surge.

 #### Level 10: Blade Flurry

-You fight to the rhythm of your song.
+You fight to the rhythm of your song, attempting to overwhelm your foes with multiple attacks.
 When you cast _True Strike_, its duration changes to 1 minute, and its benefits are applied to all weapon attacks you make for the duration.
 The spell ends early if you miss an attack.

 #### Level 15: ?

 ?

-#### Level 18: ?
+#### Level 18: Pitch Perfect

-?
+Through intensive practice, you have perfected the performance of your favorite compositions and can cast them at will.
+Choose one of the level 1 Rhythmancy spells you have prepared that has a casting time of an action.
+You can cast this spell at its lowest level without expending a spell slot.
+To cast this spell at a higher level, you must expend a spell slot or Rhythmancy Points.

+Additionally, when you take the Attack action on your turn, you can replace one of the attacks with a casting of the spell you chose for this feature.

+Whenever you finish a Long Rest, you can replace the spell you chose for this feature with another Rhythmancy spell that meets the requirements.

 ## Ranger